“Each generation is converted by the saint who contradicts it most.” ~ G.K. Chesterton

 Self-awareness is vital to a vibrant relationship with Jesus.
 Admitting our shortcomings, our weaknesses and certainly our sins will galvanize this relationship.
 Jesus already knows all these things about us, but as he seeks our assistance in doing the work of salvation, he wants us to be on the same page with him.
 Once we are, we can accomplish far more together, both with him and for him.

 We are told that the Lord was extremely pleased with Solomon’s response, for he possessed a clear understanding of the big picture, doing so with great wisdom and selflessness.
-He did not ask for a long life for himself, nor for opu or wealth, nor the stunning and crushing defeat of his enemies.
-As a result, the Lord blessed him with the understanding that he yearned for, but also with the riches and glory that he did not, underscoring yet again that God always blesses us far greater than we could imagine, hope, or even ask for.
+He did not ask for a long life for himself, nor opulent wealth, or even the stunning and crushing defeat of his enemies.
+As a result, the Lord blessed him with the understanding that he yearned for, but also with the riches and glory that he did not, underscoring yet again the fact that God always blesses us far greater than we could imagine, hope, or even ask for.

 Understanding of God’s love, his mercy, his plan for you are vital to all who seek salvation.
 These can all be had, for as Jesus tells us “if you ask anything of the Father in my name, he shall give it to you.”
 (John 16:23).
 Through Jesus, the word made flesh, comes understanding.
 Pursue him ardently.